bwlewis/feathercache/README.md

 # THIS IS A DEFUNCT PROJECT, REPLACED WITH A NEW PROJECT

 I'm keeping this repository here for posterity.
-The new version of this project will be called rs3 and may be found here: https://github.com/bwlewis/rs3
+The new version of this project will be called rs3 and may be found here: https://github.com/bwlewis/share

-Please avoid using this and instead use rs3, this project will no longer be maintained or developed by me...
+Please avoid using this and instead use the new share package, this project will no longer be maintained or developed by me...

 # feathercache